Productivity and analysis tools for online marketing

 follow while crawling.Fixed

-options given to the crawl
+custom_settings options given to the crawl function that were

 defined using a dictionary can now be set without issues.
 There was an